Go Back

 3. In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

 4. In another medium bowl, beat together the butter and 2/3 cup sugar with an electric mixer on medium-high until light and fluffy, about 3 minutes.
-Beat in the vanilla, then add the egg and beat until incorporated.
+Then beat in the vanilla.
+Next, add the egg and beat until incorporated.

 5. At low speed, combine the flour mixture with the butter mixture in 3 batches, alternating with the buttermilk.
 Begin and end with the flour and mix until just combined.